orientechnologies/orientdb-docs/Document-Field-Part.md

 Inside square brackets put the items separated by comma ",".

-Following the tags example above, the expression tags[0,2] will return a list with [Smart, 'Cool'].
+Following the tags example above, the expression tags[0,2] will return a list with ['Smart', 'Cool'].

 ### Range items